SalK91/convex_optimization/docs/convex/11_intro.md

    Even deep learning routinely solves convex inner loops: least-squares layers, proximal updates, line searches, or trust-region substeps.

 3. Implicit bias and geometry
-   Gradient descent on convex models (e.g., least squares) naturally converges to the *minimum-norm* solution — a property used to analyze implicit regularization in overparameterized regimes.
+   Gradient descent on convex models (e.g., least squares) naturally converges to the *minimum-norm* solution: a property used to analyze implicit regularization in overparameterized regimes.

-Convex optimization provides both the tools and the theory for understanding why first-order methods generalize and converge.

 ## 1.4 From Global Optima to Algorithms